WispySparks/AsciiImage/README.md

 # AsciiImage

 This is a program that will convert normal png files into their ascii counterparts.
 You can then export this into a text file or another png.
+To first run the application either use the shell or batch script at the top of the zip file.
 All you gotta do is select a png image and then specify the amount of pixels per character and click ```Convert```.

 You are able to pan and zoom around the photo as you would expect.